I'm Krystal Moore, a wedding and lifestyles photographer based in Moose Jaw, SK.

 So I highly recommend researching your photographer before you hire them for your wedding/elopement, couples, family or grad session.
 (Really any session!)

-First off, look for the STYLE of photography you want to end up with.
 Dark and Moody or Light and Airy.
 Even when it comes to that each photographer will put a different tone on the end photo (overall with a bluer tones, or brown tones, etc).
 A photographer won’t edit their style differently.
 Just go with a different photographer – that’s OK!

 Below is an example of a few of the different styles with one of my images that I edited to show the difference.
 The left image I would consider light and airy – not a lot of contrast, lighter colors, etc. The middle one is my normal editing style – mid range everything – as the eye would see it – timeless.
 The right image would be an example of dark and moody – lots of contrast, richer colors, etc. (Don’t ask a photographer to changer their editing style.)